 Take a lot of rest and sleep as much as you can.
 Do not go to work for at least several days.
 Your body needs its’ all resources to fight the cause of paralysis and to set up the regeneration process.
 Do not expect immediate improvements.
 No matter how many pills you take or which physiotherapy you do, there is no way to “switch back” or “jump-start” your facial nerve at once.
 The recovery comes gradually and takes at least 3-4 weeks.

 Protect your affected eye from drying.
 Use special eye drops (artificial tears) or ointment.
 Patch it for the night.
-Wear (sun) glasses during the day to protect cornea from wind and dust.
+Wear (sun-) glasses during the day to protect the cornea from wind and dust.

 Do not be afraid of the future.
 If the full spontaneous recovery did not occur within 3-5 weeks, there is a chance that within 2-4 months you develop some of the long-standing Bell’s palsy complications: synkinesis, facial asymmetry during speech and emotions, tightness of facial muscles, facial pain and fatigue.
 They all can be reversed by Neuro-Proprioceptive Rehabilitation method, without any application of plastic surgery or Botox injections.

 Watch the video that explains in more detail what you should do, should not do and what you can expect during the acute Bell’s palsy.
 You can also learn more about Bell’s palsy in our Bell’s Palsy Knowledge Base.